taniarascia/taniarascia.com/content/posts/2019-03-14-migrating-from-wordpress-to-gatsby.md

 Very little boilerplate code was necessary to get started with Gatsby.
 I just forked the [Gatsby Advanced Starter](https://github.com/vagr9k/gatsby-advanced-starter/), a very simple, minimalist, completely UI-free foundation after my own heart, and started working with it.

+So far, the only thing I don't like is that Gatsby seems to change the zoom of the site after building somehow, so my styles aren't matching up exactly.

 I should mention I moved my host from NearlyFreeSpeech.net to [Netlify](https://www.netlify.com/), which is awesome.
 I really can't say enough about them.
 I'm highly impressed with how quick and easy it is to set up anything I want.

 ## My migration process